ilri/odktools/README.md

 ---
 ### FormhubToJSON
-OnaData/Formhub stores ODK submissions in a [Mongo](https://www.mongodb.org/) database.
-Although OnaData/Formhub provides exporting functions to CSV and MS Excel it does not provide exporting to more interoperable formats like [JSON](http://en.wikipedia.org/wiki/JSON).
+FormShare stores ODK submissions in a [Mongo](https://www.mongodb.org/) database.
+Although FormShare provides exporting functions to CSV and MS Excel it does not provide exporting to more interoperable formats like [JSON](http://en.wikipedia.org/wiki/JSON).
 FormhubToJSON is a small Python program that extracts survey data from MongoDB to JSON files.
-Each data submission is exported as a JSON file using OnaData/Formhub submission UUID as the file name.
+Each data submission is exported as a JSON file using FormShare submission UUID as the file name.
 #### *Parameters*
   - m - URI for the Mongo Server.
 For example mongodb://localhost:2701
-  - d - OnaData/Formhub database. "formhub" by default.
+  - d - FormShare database. "formhub" by default.
-  - c - OnaData/Formhub collection storing the surveys. "instances" by default.
+  - c - FormShare collection storing the surveys. "instances" by default.
   - y - ODK Survey ID.
 This is found in the "settings" sheet of the ODK XLSX file.
   - o - Output directory. "./output" by default (created if it does not exists).
   - w - Overwrite JSON file if exists.
 False by default.